 This step formalizes the beginning of the draw phase.

 2.2.
 Honor bid

-Each player secretly selects a number from 1 to 5 on his or her honor dial as his or her honor bid for this round.
+Each player secretly selects a number from 1 to 5 on their honor dial as their honor bid for this round.
 Once both players have confirmed that they are ready, proceed to the next step.